jordanhoare/homelab/README.md

 While developing my homelab I have a few principles that underpin my decisions:

+- All config, infra and orchestration should be idempotent and be managable solely through CLI
 - All applications and infrastructure (outside of my **cloud dependencies**) are run entirely on k3s.
 I have no VM's running auxiliary services such as DNS or storage
-- I don't rely on persistent storage or stateful sets (at this moment in time)
+- I don't rely on persistent storage or stateful sets (until new hardware is purchased)
-- The cluster should be designed to tolerate at least one failure of a servers.
+- The cluster should be designed to tolerate at least one failure of a servers

 <br>